 A graduate program includes all Graduate Faculty members who are appointed specifically to the faculty of that program by the Dean of the Graduate School.
-Any faculty member whose duties include teaching, thesis/dissertation supervision, or research supervision of students on this campus must be appointed to the Graduate Faculty of the University of Colorado at Boulder to ensure minimum standards of excellence in relation to graduate education.
+Any faculty member whose duties include teaching, thesis/dissertation supervision, or research supervision of CU Boulder graduate students must be appointed to the Graduate Faculty to ensure minimum standards of excellence in relation to graduate education.